 Go Green when it comes to cleaning supplies in your house.
 Stay away from air fresheners in your home and get as much fresh air in as you can.

 There are so many little things you can do that can minimise your exposure.
 The things I have listed in this email and others as well as the many others out there on the internet are simple, not inexpensive and are really just common sense.

 We have been conditioned by the commercial media that new is better but that isn’t necessarily true.
 Don’t stress about it, just be aware and make conscious choices based on common sense, instead of unconscious choices driven by the messages in the media which are paid for by companies wanting you to buy their product to improve their bottom line.
 Your health and the health of your loved ones unfortunately to many companies is not their priority.
 So make it your priority.

 Another site I have found that has some good information with natural product choices is www.gaiam.com If you have other sites, let me know and I will review them and possibly list them on our site.
-The products that I use for my personal care regime in the morning are from USANA.
-If you would like more information on this company and their products let me know.
+In future articles I will share the specific products that I recommend to my patients that are as close to chemical free as I could find.
+(And most I use for myself)

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.